 A modern website is not the type of marketing tool that is built once and then left.
 It is an ever changing organism that needs to grow and adapt to changes and SEO updates.
 But it can be difficult to get out of old habits, especially when they used to work at one time.
 Some archived articles are fine as they are, but many companies don’t realize how much older SEO techniques are bringing the entire website down in the search rankings.
 Betaout says that this is because building inbound links was essential for SEO, and still is in other forms, but was changed drastically after recent Google updates in order to remove spam and keep junk content out of the page rankings.
-These are some of them and ways that the right Los Angeles SEO services can help you:
+These are some of them and ways that the right Los Angeles and Ventura SEO services can help you:

 - Paid Links

 Search Engine Journal says that paid links used to be common practice in the SEO industry but are now banned by Google as spam.
 But some firms still rent or buy links for their clients illegally, costing them money and resulting in dropped traffic.